robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 row), goal/decoy alignment (bottom left), and the apparent goal of the agent, as inferred from its movement trend.
-As shown on the right,  an adversary must consider these factors when determining the agent's intentions, while the agent leverages these factors while creating deceptive plans.*
+As shown on the right,  an adversary must consider these factors when determining the agent's intentions, while the agent leverages these factors to create  deceptive plans.*

 This repository provides the source code that implements our deceptive